eddytheblack/rock_paper_scissors/README.md

 # rock_paper_scissors

 ## Requirements
 Node.js and npm are required.
-To install both components run the `install.sh` script.
+To install both components run the `node_install.sh` script.
 The downloads are compatible with OS X and Linux (Debian) distrubutions only.

-If scripts fail to install simply download from the https://nodejs.org/en/ website
+If scripts fail to install simply download from the https://nodejs.org/en/ website.

 ## Running the application
 To run the application perform `npm start` in the terminal and direct to http://localhost:8000 to interact with the game